Breast Cancer Awareness Session Held In RHC Patwar Bala - UrduPoint

 Breast Cancer Awareness Session Held In RHC Patwar Bala

+A breast cancer awareness session was held in connection with the World Breast Cancer Month of October here at Rural Health Center Putwar Bala on Thursday

-PESHAWAR, (UrduPoint / Pakistan Point News - 2nd Nov, 2023) A breast cancer awareness session was held in connection with the World Breast Cancer Month of October at Rural Health Center Putwar Bala on Thursday.
+PESHAWAR, (UrduPoint / Pakistan Point News - 3rd Nov, 2023) A breast cancer awareness session was held in connection with the World Breast Cancer Month of October here at Rural Health Center Putwar Bala on Thursday.

+It is worth mentioning here that worldwide October 13th is observed as breast cancer day each year to spread awareness about breast cancer and the need to develop new, targeted treatments that will improve survival rates among patients.

+In continuation to the previous years, this year the month of October was dedicated to the breast cancer awareness in Rural Health Center Putwar Bala Peshawar wherein people from different walks of life attended including women.

-The session was arranged by the in-charge of RHC Putwar Bala along with his team including doctors, lady health workers and lady health visitors.
-In collaboration with North West General Hospital, a screening and awareness camp was held through which doctors from both RHC Putwar and North West General Hospital addressed the participants and patients regarding breast cancer.
+The in-charge of RHC Putwar Bala along with his team including doctors, lady health workers and lady health visitors arranged a campaign regarding breast cancer awareness.
+In collaboration with North West General Hospital, a screening and awareness camp was held in RHC Putwar Bala through which doctors from both RHC Putwar and North West General Hospital addressed the participants and patients regarding breast cancer.

-All the patients from the community were screened and examined free of cost and were motivated to spread the message in their respective communities at RHC Putwar Bala.
+All the patients from the community were screened and examined free of cost and were motivated to spread the message in their respective communities.

 Pamphlets regarding breast cancer were also distributed among the staff, community members and patients.
 The officials of the RHC Putwar Bala thanked the North West General Hospital staff and requested for more such screening and awareness campaigns in future.